-Equal day and night on the equinox? | EarthSky.org
+On the equinox, equal day and night?

 Keep reading to learn more …

-1. The sun is a disk, not a point.
 Watch any sunset, and you know the sun appears in Earth’s sky as a disk.

 It’s not pointlike, as stars are, and yet – by definition – most almanacs regard sunrise as when the leading edge of the sun first touches the eastern horizon.
 They define sunset as when the sun’s trailing edge finally touches the western horizon.

-This in itself provides an extra 2 1/2 to 3 minutes of daylight at mid-temperate latitudes.
+This alone provides an extra 2 1/2 to 3 minutes of daylight at mid-temperate latitudes.

-2. Atmospheric refraction.
-The Earth’s atmosphere acts like a lens or prism, uplifting the sun about 0.5 degrees from its true geometrical position whenever the sun nears the horizon.
-Coincidentally, the sun’s angular diameter spans about 0.5 degrees, as well.
+The Earth’s atmosphere acts like a lens or prism, uplifting the sun about half a degree from its true geometrical position whenever the sun nears the horizon.
+Coincidentally, the sun’s angular diameter spans about half a degree, as well.

 In other words, when you see the sun on the horizon, it’s actually just below the horizon geometrically.